 Here are three great treatments for eczema that you can do in the comfort of your own home!
 You can use essential oils to help treat and soothe the symptoms of your condition.

 If you are experiencing any discomfort, itchiness, or swelling, this is a great recipe that you can use to help treat your symptoms at home:

 - Place your essential oils in a non-reactive bowl and mix well.

-- Mix your cold water into the bowl and stir thoroughly.
+- Mix the cold water into the bowl and stir thoroughly.

-- Soak a cloth in mixture, wring out well.
+- Soak a cloth in the mixture and wring out well.

-- Place cloth on area and keep it there until the coldness is gone.
+- Place the cloth on affected area and keep it there until the coldness is gone.